-- The sale, supply, transfer or export of nuclear-related items as listed in Annex I of the Regulation
+- sale, supply, transfer or export of nuclear-related items as listed in Annex I of the Regulation

-- The provision of technical assistance, brokering services and financial assistance related to items listed in Annex I of the Regulation
+- provision of technical assistance, brokering services and financial assistance related to items listed in Annex I of the Regulation

-- Investment by an Iranian person, entity or body in a commercial activity related to uranium mining or the manufacture of items listed in Annex I of the Regulation
+- investment by an Iranian person, entity or body in a commercial activity related to uranium mining or the manufacture of items listed in Annex I of the Regulation

 These nuclear-related activities can only be authorised if they have been approved in advance by the UN Security Council through the newly-established Procurement Channel.
-UK persons wishing to supply these goods or services to Iran, or to accept an investment by an Iranian person, must seek a licence from the Export Control Organisation (ECO) in the Department of Business Innovation and Skills.
+UK persons wishing to supply these goods or services to Iran, or to accept an investment by an Iranian person, must seek a licence from the Export Control Organisation (ECO) in the Department of DIT.
 The ECO will consider the application and where appropriate seek the required authorisation from the UN.
 The ECO has published detailed guidance on the Procurement Channel.

 A licence is also required for:

-- The sale, supply, transfer or export of nuclear-related items as listed in Annex II of the Regulation
+- sale, supply, transfer or export of nuclear-related items as listed in Annex II of the Regulation

-- The provision of technical assistance, brokering services and financial assistance related to items listed in Annex II of the Regulation
+- provision of technical assistance, brokering services and financial assistance related to items listed in Annex II of the Regulation

-- Investment by an Iranian person, entity or body in a commercial activity related to the items listed in Annex II of the Regulation
+- investment by an Iranian person, entity or body in a commercial activity related to the items listed in Annex II of the Regulation

 These items are not subject to the Procurement Channel process.